 While you don’t have to be Neil Armstrong to land a NASA card, you do have to be an employee or retired employee of an approved space center, lab, research center or a member of an approved association to become eligible for this credit union – you may have to jump through a hoop or two to earn a membership at this credit union.

-Neither card has an annual fee, but the Bank of America® Cash Rewards Credit Card has higher ancillary fees: 3% fee on balance transfers and foreign transaction fees.
-The Bank of America® Cash Rewards Credit Card offers a sign-up bonus of 0% APR for the first 12 billing cycles (then, 13.99% - 23.99% Variable APR on purchases) on purchases and balance transfers made within the first 60 days and $150 in cash rewards after you make $500 in purchases during the first three months, which is a bonus the NASA Platinum Cash Rewards Credit Card lacks.
+Neither card has an annual fee, but the Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer has higher ancillary fees: 3 percent (minimum $10) fee on balance transfers and foreign transaction fees.
+The Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer offers an intro 0% APR for the first 15 billing cycles on purchases and balance transfers made within the first 60 days of opening your account (then, 16.24% - 26.24% Variable APR on purchases and 16.24% - 26.24% Variable APR on balance transfers).
+It also offers $200 online cash rewards bonus after you make $1,000 in purchases during the first 90 days of account opening, which is a bonus the NASA Platinum Cash Rewards Credit Card lacks.

 Any eligible person who likes to bank with a credit union and is looking for an everyday card they can use to reap rewards should give this card a moment of thought.
 If you easily spend – and pay off – more than $2,000 a year in credit card purchases, you’ll easily get 2% cash back with NASA Platinum Cash Rewards.
 If you have a high balance on a high-interest rate card, this card also is a good option because of its lower interest rate on balance transfers during the intro period and no balance transfer fee.